"Mousetrap" play enters 60th year with plan to expand

 Mousetrap Productions has licensed 60 productions of the play worldwide, and several countries will be seeing it for the first time.

-Mousetrap Theatre Projects, a leading theatre education charity, will also run a new writing project at 60 primary schools across London at which pupils will write their own short mysteries.
+Mousetrap Theater Projects, a leading theater education charity, will also run a new writing project at 60 primary schools across London at which pupils will write their own short mysteries.

 A charity fee of 60 pence ($1) per ticket will also be introduced to benefit charities working with young people and the arts.